 Anatomy and Physiology is an in-depth look at the human body both anatomically and physiologically from the cellular level to a systematic level.
-Students will study the systems of the body and the functions that each is able to perform, along with the consequences that may result if the body is unable to function properly.
+Students will study the systems of the body and the functions that each can perform, along with the consequences that may result if the body is unable to function properly.